sashaikevich/phantom/README.md

 The object's keys and values are typed and added to the library of types.
 So, whenever a new Phantom/Flow needs to be created, that universal type can be extended.
 The Fields and Keys are associated with each other using a generic (This takes advantage of intellisense completion - a really nice feature!).
 Inferred types are preferred.

 ### Jest

-Tests are done directly on storybook's variations, using stories as test scenarios.
+Example test directly on stories, to demostrate best practice / minimal divergence.

 todo: add coverage
 todo: consider mocking something to wow the g's

-### Cypress
+todo: ### Cypress
 todo: maybe do a CI/CD deploy with GH's actions?